 The Department collaborates with the Department of Russian and Slavonic Studies of the University of Sheffield, UK, the Aristotle University of Thessaloniki and the Jagiellonian University in Krakow, Poland, through the international student mobility programme Erasmus.
 The New Bulgarian Studies Department has good cooperation with the Institute of Literature (BAS), with the relevant units at.
 Veliko Tarnovo University St. Cyril and Methodius, Blagoevgrad university Neofit Rilski, Sofia University St. Kliment Ohridski, The Union of Bulgarian Writers.
 Every year, the Department participates in the Apollonia Festival of Arts with own activities and projects.

 The lecturers and students of the Department have won the recognition of various reputed forums and institutions and have won numerous awards.

 The quality of teaching in the programs guarantees proficiency in speaking and writing in Bulgarian, as well as improving reading effectiveness.

 Students Grants Programme of the Uninhibited Contacts Foundation aimed at newly admitted students in their first year of study in the following programs:

-Anthropology; Bulgarian Studies (Bulgarian Language, Culture and Literature); Bulgarian Heritage, History and Museums; Ancient Egyptian Studies (Ancient Egyptian Language, Culture and Literature); Arts Studies and Arts Management; History and Archeology; Classical Languages, Ancient Culture and Literature; Philosophy.
+Anthropology; Bulgarian Studies (Bulgarian Language, Culture and Literature); Ancient Egyptian Studies; Arts Studies and Arts Management; History and Archaeology; Classical Languages, Ancient Culture and Literature; Philosophy.

 Assoc.
 Prof. Moris Fadel, Ph.D.